SAP/code-pal-for-abap/docs/checks/call-method-usage.md

 ### What to do in case of exception?

-In exceptional cases, you can suppress this finding with the pseudo comment `"#EC CALL_METH_USAGE` which has to be placed after the `CALL METHOD` statement.
+In exceptional cases, you can suppress this finding with the pseudo comment `"#EC CALL_METH_USAGE` which has to be placed after the `CALL METHOD` statement:

 ```abap
 CALL METHOD method_name. "#EC CALL_METH_USAGE